1dv527/syllabus/examinations/examination02/README.md

 ## Tips

 * Start by making a plan on how to solve the assignment.
 What do you have to do?
 What steps do you have to take?
 What do you need to know and learn?
-Plan your work!
+Plan your work and plan early!
 * Start with your resources/models.
 Create them and write a seed-script that fill your storage with some data to play with when testing your API.
-* Don't spend time on over-doing validation rules.
+* Do not spend time on over-doing validation rules.
 In a real scenario, we should, but in this assignment, the API is the most important.
 * Maybe a simple client application will help you to develop a good API, especially with respect to HATEOAS.
-* Learning and using POSTMAN/Newman is your own responsibility.
+* Learning and using POSTMAN/NEWMAN is your own responsibility.
 Make sure to read the article: https://scotch.io/tutorials/write-api-tests-with-postman-and-newman